Ethanboyz/Bittorrent-Client/README.md

 ./btclient -d -p 1234 -f fileName

  - -d: if included then enable debug mode
- - -p: port that our client will run on
+ - -p: port that client will run on
  - -f: torrent file

 ## Development Plan